COST TO BUILD A HOUSE IN BANGALORE on 30×40 20×30 40×60 50×80 G+1 G+2 G+3 G+4 Floors Cost of Building a House

 In the other option of Build 4 Sale if one is planning to construct an Apartment complex of 3 to 4 salable units where one constructs a 3Bhk one unit on each floor.

-One needs to provide small common amenities like a Security room at the entrance gate, Small kids play area, Small swimming pool, Terrace Gym area, a Common room of 300 sq ft.
+One needs to provide small common amenities like a Security room at the entrance gate, a small kid’s play area, a small swimming pool, a Terrace Gym area, and a Common room of 300 sq ft.

 Ground Floor: Security room + 5 Car parking spaces + Lift + Small play area for Kids + Small kid swimming pool.

 First to Third Floor: 3BHK x 1 nos : Foyer at Entrance + 1 Master bed room 14ftx16 ft with attached bath + 2 rooms of 140 sq ft + Living room of 190 sq ft + Dining area for 6 + Open kitchen with utility of 60 sq ft + common bath room.

-Fourth Floor: 2Bhk x 2 nos: Suitable of Rental concepts only: 1 living room of 160 sq ft + 2 rooms + common bath without shower + Small dining + Kitchen with small attached utility.
+Fourth Floor: 2Bhk x 2 nos: Suitable for Rental concepts only: 1 living room of 160 sq ft + 2 rooms + common bath without shower + Small dining + Kitchen with small attached utility.

 50×80 G+4 G+1 G+3 G+1 Floors COST TO BUILD A HOUSE on 4000 sq ft Site